PennyLane: Automatic differentiation of hybrid quantum-classical computations: Computing gradients

 \subsection{Backpropagating through the graph}

 A step of gradient descent requires us to compute the gradient $\nabla_{\Theta} C(\Theta)$ of the cost with respect to all variables $\Theta$.
-The gradient consists of partial derivatives $\partial_{\mu} C(\Theta)$ with respect to the individual variables $\mu \in \Theta$. \josh{In modern machine learning libraries like \emph{TensorFlow} \cite{abadi2016tensorflow}, \emph{PyTorch} \cite{paszke2017automatic}, or \emph{autograd} \cite{maclaurin2015autograd},} this computation is performed using \emph{automatic differentiation} techniques such as the backpropagation algorithm.
-PennyLane extends these capabilities to computations involving quantum nodes, \josh{allowing computational models in these three machine learning libraries (including those with GPU-accelerated components)} to seamlessly include quantum nodes.
+The gradient consists of partial derivatives $\partial_{\mu} C(\Theta)$ with respect to the individual variables $\mu \in \Theta$.
+In modern machine learning libraries like \emph{TensorFlow} \cite{abadi2016tensorflow}, \emph{PyTorch} \cite{paszke2017automatic}, \emph{Autograd} \cite{maclaurin2015autograd}, or \emph{JAX} \cite{jax2018github}, this computation is performed using \emph{automatic differentiation} techniques such as the backpropagation algorithm.
+PennyLane extends these capabilities to computations involving quantum nodes, allowing computational models in these four machine learning libraries (including those with GPU- and TPU-accelerated components) to seamlessly include quantum nodes.
 This makes PennyLane completely compatible with standard automatic differentiation techniques commonly used in machine learning.

+While the backpropagation method --- a classical algorithm --- can resolve the gradient of quantum nodes executed on backpropagation-compatible simulators (such as PennyLane's built-in \texttt{default.qubit} simulator), this approach suffers from several drawbacks.
+Firstly, it does not scale with simulations requiring increasing number of qubits, due to the significant memory requirements of backpropagation (namely, that the quantum state must be cached at every step in the simulation).
+Secondly, it does not support quantum hardware.

-While the backpropagation method --- a classical algorithm --- cannot resolve the quantum information inside quantum nodes, it is sufficient for us to compute the gradient or Jacobian of quantum nodes with respect to their (classical) inputs and variables.
-The key insight is to use the \emph{same quantum device} (hardware or simulator) that implements a quantum node to also compute gradients or Jacobians of that quantum node.
+To rectify this issue, while preserving the ability to backpropagate through the overall hybrid quantum-classical computation, note that the backpropagation algorithm does not need to resolve the quantum information inside quantum nodes --- it is sufficient for us to (separately) compute the vector Jacobian product of quantum nodes with respect to their (classical) inputs and variables.
+The key insight is to use the \emph{same quantum device} (hardware or simulator) that implements a quantum node to also compute (simulator efficient or hardware compatible) gradients or Jacobians of that quantum node.